Appendix I — Axial Dispersion Reactor Models

 I.1.4 Steady-State Axial Dispersion Model Boundary Conditions

-The axial dispersion design conditions include second derivatives of each concentration and of temperature and the first derivative of the volumetric flow rate.
-Solving them then requires two boundary conditions for each concentration and for the temperature and one boundary condition for the volumetric flow rate.
+The axial dispersion design equations include second derivatives of the concentrations and temperature and the first derivative of the volumetric flow rate.
+Solving them then requires two boundary conditions for each of the concentrations and for the temperature and one boundary condition for the volumetric flow rate.
 There are a few different ways to write the boundary conditions.
 The Danckwerts boundary conditions will be presented here.

 A second boundary condition is needed for each \(C_i\) and for \(T\).
 Because the reactor ends at \(z=L\), it can be assumed that the concentrations and temperature will stop changing at that point.
 Doing so yields the additional boundary conditions.